MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/pattern-overview-content.md

 ### Endpoint security

 [Azure Private Link](/azure/private-link/private-link-overview) provides access to PaaS Services (such as, Azure Cache for Redis and SQL Database) over a private endpoint in your virtual network.
 Traffic between your virtual network and the service travels across the Microsoft backbone network.
-You can avoid exposing your service to the public internet.
-You use Azure Private DNS with Azure Private Link enables your solution to communicate securely with Azure services like Azure SQL Database.
-Azure Private DNS integrates with Azure App Service to extend DNS resolution so that the private IP address is provided for a public hostname.
-This integration enables a web app to connect to Azure SQL Database, which requires connections to use the public hostname when connecting to the private IP address.
-We chose Azure Private Link for the following benefits.
+Azure Private DNS with Azure Private Link enables your solution to communicate securely with Azure services like Azure SQL Database.
+We chose Azure Private Link for the following reasons:

 - **Secure communication:** It lets the application privately access services on the Azure platform and reduces the network footprint of data stores to protect against data leakage.
+- **Minimal effort:** The private endpoints support the web application platform and database platform we chose.
+Both platforms mirror existing on-premises setup for minimal change.

 ## Deploy the reference implementation